puneet2121/tweeter/README.md

 ## Getting Started

-1. [Create](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) a new repository using this repository as a template.
+1. FORK this repository,([https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template](https://github.com/puneet2121/tweeter.git)) and clone repository using this repository as a template.
-2. Clone your repository onto your local device.
-3. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.